Video Game: Absolute Despair Girls

 This Video Game contains examples of:

-- Abusive Parents: One of the main theme in this game.
+- Abusive Parents: One of the main themes in this game.

 - Advertised Extra: The relatives of the Dangan Ronpa cast- Yuuta Asahina, Taichi Fujisaki, and Hiroko Hagakure.
 All three were heavily advertised, with magazines showing their in-game models, screen shots, and even being featured in the official art.
 But unfortunately, both Yuuta and Taichi are killed fairly early into the very chapters they are introduced, and Hiroko's primary role is to give the player information about certain characters, with her having very little actual involvement in the story.
 To add further insult to injury Yuuta and Taichi ended up being the only named characters in the game who died.